Azhar23S/Docs_Converter/README.md

 by selecting a file from local directory.

-The Converted file will save where the Origin file is located with the 'Same Name'.
+The Converted file will save where the Origin file is located with the <b>Same Name</b>.